 Researchers, faculty, staff, and students motivated to design a mixed methods research project using both qualitative and quantitative methods.

 • Work on your mixed methods proposal, research study, or manuscript

-• Improve your project with rigorous methodology using an interactive-participatory format
+• Improve your project with rigorous methodology using a participatory format

 Requirements for Enrollment:

 Participants who will benefit the most from this workshop will be actively designing, conducting, revising, or analyzing a mixed methods project.

 Stanford Registration Fee: